digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/7_Composing.rst

 It's time to put everything you've learned so far together into a complete and secure Daml model for asset issuance, management, transfer, and trading.
 This application will have capabilities similar to the one in :doc:`/app-dev/bindings-java/quickstart`.
 In the process you will learn about a few more concepts:

-- Daml projects, packages and modules
+- Daml projects, packages, and modules
 - Composition of transactions
 - Observers and stakeholders
 - Daml's execution model